splv23/splv23.github.io/index.md

 ## Accommodation:

-We have reserved a block for 5-night accommodation (Sunday to Friday) in student dorms, at £49 per night per person.
+We have reserved a block for 5-night accommodation (Sunday to Friday) in student dorms at the David Russell Apartments (DRA), at £49 per night per person (excluding VAT).
 You can [book yourself](https://bnb.st-andrews.ac.uk/resbus/bnb/); please get in touch to get a discount code.

 ## Further Information: